 When Yoav Lurie raised $6 million in Series B funding, he quickly grew his team from 20 to more than 60 people in a matter of months.

-As Founder and CEO of Simple Energy, he was excited to position his company for growth.
+As Founder and CEO of Simple Energy (now Uplight), he was excited to position his company for growth.

 Yoav hired expensive consultants to help define the company’s core values and culture because he understood how important it was to do so.

 But while his burn rate grew rapidly, his revenues couldn’t keep up.
 Soon, Yoav would find himself letting 21 people go in one day.